SubramanyaNR/platformatory.github.io/_consulting/modernization.md

 featured: true
 weight: 3
 layout: service
+summary: "Application Modernization is a full stack, full lifecycle problem requiring paradigm shifts across people, process & tooling.
+Platformatory can be an advance guard to make your team battle ready."
 ---

 Gartner says this in a recent report. - "Moderninzation should be Business-Centric, Continuous and Multiplatform."
 We witnessed the fact the 2019 was the year hybrid cloud won clearly.
 It is now supported by the 3 major cloud providers.
 Our consulting portfolio consists of

 1. Business Case Defense
 2. Architecture Strategy
 3. Approach & Roadmap